Put-in-Bay News July 2020

-2. How to spot visual cues and using TIPS guidelines on how to respond to those cues.
+2. How to spot visual cues and use TIPS guidelines to respond to those cues.

 3. The individual server’s responsibilities to the community.

-4. Help law enforcement and your management assure that underage people are not served.
+4. Help law enforcement and your management ensure that underage people are not served.
 TIPS training is reinforced through role-playing and a brief quiz.
-The successful TIPS trained individual will receive a 2-year card and has access to the many useful features on the TIPS website.
+The successful TIPS-trained individual will receive a 2-year card and has access to the many useful features on the TIPS website.

-Steve has secured a place for this important training at the Niagara Conference Center.
-The class begins at 8:30 a.m., and the cost is $60 per student.
+Steve has secured a place for this critical training at the Niagara Conference Center.
+The class begins at 8:30 a.m., costing $60 per student.
 Please call Steve with any questions at 419-341-2501.
 Social distancing will be practiced, and a face mask is strongly suggested.

 No Fireworks on July 4

 For the first time in decades, there will be no huge fireworks show on the 4th of July at Put-in-Bay.
 Kelleys Island has also canceled theirs but may postpone them until Labor Day.
-Pelee Island usually sets off fireworks on July 1 to celebrate Canada Day, but with restaurants still not open and normal tourist visitation reduced, they, too, have canceled their display from West Dock.
+Pelee Island usually sets off fireworks on July 1 to celebrate Canada Day.
+However, with restaurants still not open and regular tourist visitation reduced, they, too, have canceled their display from West Dock.

 George Stoiber Steps Down from DeRivera Trust

 As we went to print last month, we learned George Stoiber had announced he was stepping down from his position as a Trustee of the DeRivera Park Trust.
 George said he became one of three trustees about 40 years ago.
 Among other things that changed over the years was the dramatically improved condition of the downtown park.
-Some 50 trees were taken out, the lawn was fertilized, new sidewalks were put in around the park, plus an irrigation system was installed.
+Some 50 trees were removed; the lawn was fertilized, new sidewalks around the park, and an irrigation system was installed.

-George was also on the board when Cooper’s Woods was purchased 23 years ago and then sold this year to the Lake Erie Islands Conservancy.
+George was also on the board when Cooper’s Woods was purchased 23 years ago and sold to the Lake Erie Islands Conservancy this year.
 The last time there was an opening on the board, community members elected a replacement.

 Thank you, Terry!

-It seems we’re thanking Terry Jenkins from Ohio Edison every month in the Gazette for his work getting electric service restored whenever it goes out.
+We thank Terry Jenkins from Ohio Edison every month in the Gazette for his work getting electric service restored whenever it goes out.
 This past month, the one storm that went through the islands downed trees and power lines all over the Island.
 Terry worked hours and hours to get things up and running again.
-Ironically, Terry’s wife Lesa had to wait patiently to get their own electric back on.
+Ironically, Terry’s wife, Lesa, had to wait patiently to get their electric back on.

 not set any new monthly records.

-For Lee Hisey’s birthday this year, he asked for donations to the Lake Erie Islands Conservancy.
-He chose this nonprofit because their mission means a lot to him.
+He asked for donations to the Lake Erie Islands Conservancy for Lee Hisey’s birthday this year.
+He chose this nonprofit because its mission means a lot to him.
 He asked people to consider contributing as a way to celebrate with him.
 He reached his goal.
 This is a great idea!
 You can choose your own favorite island non-profit and do the same.

 Glauser’s are Great Fundraisers

-Again with the help of the Garden Club, the PIBPOA replaced the directional sign on Langram with a beefed-up cart proof model.
-See picture on page 19.
-The Association celebrated local heroes by presenting banners to the Post Office, Police and Fire Departments, EMS, Village Council, and Township Trustees, the school faculty and staff, Miller Boat Line, and the Island General Store.
+Again, with the Garden Club’s help, the PIBPOA replaced the directional sign on Langram with a beefed-up cart-proof model.
+See the picture on page 19.
+The Association celebrated local heroes by presenting banners to the Put-in-Bay Post Office, Police and Fire Departments, EMS, Village Council, and Township Trustees, the school faculty and staff, Miller Boat Line, and the Island General Store.
 We are all grateful for their service.

 Put-in-Bay High School Class of 2020 Graduation Ceremony Held at Monument

-Put-in-Bay Board of Education member John Domer read the address by keynote speaker Sandra Hauck Brausch (Put-in-Bay High School Class of 1972) who was unable to attend.
+Put-in-Bay Board of Education member John Domer read the address by keynote speaker Sandra Hauck Brausch (Put-in-Bay High School Class of 1972) who could not attend.
 Alexander Knauer gave the valedictory address, and Joseph Byrnes gave the salutatory address.
 Over $30,000 in local scholarships were awarded to the seniors.
 After the ceremony, the graduating class rode around the village in an old Put-in-Bay fire truck with the siren blowing.

 Also taking part in the ceremony were the Put-in-Bay School 8th graders, who graduated as middle schoolers and will be high school freshmen this coming fall.
 Those students were April Baca-Regalado (who was off-island), Joe Blumensaadt, Hope Cooks, Elora Hubner, Emil Michael, Lyla Steidl and Eleanor Kostura